 3D textures established as an innovation and brand.

-A jewelry brand that is turning from B2B to B2C
+A jewelry brand that is changing from B2B to B2C.

 Define new market shares and occupy them with attractive journalism.